Attractiveness principle: Simulation

-You can also run the Simgua Attractiveness principle model.

 Examples

-Project management example
+Project management

 There is a project with a negative impact of a risk.
 Some people were taken off the team, there are unexpected changes in the project content and the economic circumstances have changed, too.
 The indicators of its quality, schedule and costs need to be kept up.
 Management's task is to allocate the resources as well as possible in terms of the project's indicators.
 Due to the fact the resources are limited it is necessary to make tradeoffs among opportunities.

 Attractiveness of geographical areas

 Jay W. Forrester studied the attractiveness principle of geographical areas.
 He states that all the places in the world tend to the equilibrium where they are all equally attractive, no matter the population class.
 Let attractivity be the overall rating of a city in terms of its desirability for potential inhabitants.
 If a city has high attractivity people move to this city, which increases the prices of housing which is getting scarce, cause overloading of job opportunities (leading to unemployment), the environmental stress is rising, city getting overcrowded etc. These changes demonstrate the impact of the movement as of an equalizing process which makes the mentioned city less and less attractive – to the (idealized) point when no one wants to move to it anymore.

 We can illustrate this situation by Forester's words: